Spring-Helper-Projects/Lua-Mex/README.md

 # Custom Mexmap Configs

 Custom mexmap configs are to be placed here:
-* LuaRules/Configs/MetalSpots/<mapname>.lua
+`LuaRules/Configs/MetalSpots/(mapname).lua`

-If you are a mapper and wish to include a lua mexmap config (a far better solution than hardcoding the metalmap), you cna place your config here:
+If you are a mapper and wish to include a lua mexmap config (a far better solution than hardcoding the metalmap), you can place your config here:
-* mapconfig/map_metal_layout.lua
+`mapconfig/map_metal_layout.lua`

 # Report bugs!